solana-developers/solana-cookbook/docs/th/references/programs.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-The client side instruction, now only needs to pass the state and payer accounts.
+The client side instruction, now only needs to pass the state และ payer accounts.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>